coloursofnoise/Resources/Custom-Entities-and-Triggers.md

 <br/>

 ### `[CustomEntity]`
-To create a custom entity (objects you can place in a map), create a class that extends `Monocle.Entity` and annotate it with `[CustomEntity]` so that the game can detect it when it loads a map:
+To create a custom entity (objects you can place in a map), create a class that extends `Monocle.Entity`, add `using Celeste.Mod.Entities;` to the top of the file, and annotate the class with `[CustomEntity]` so that the game can detect it when it loads a map:
 ```cs
 [CustomEntity("SpringCollab2020/SidewaysJumpThru")]
 class SidewaysJumpThru : Entity { ... }